zjma/poker-dapp/readme.md

 The proposed Poker dapp can be described in terms of multiple layers of protocols, presented below from the lowest to the highest level.

+All protocols leverage the blockchain as a broadcast channel, which is assumed the only way for the users to communicate with each other.

 ### Naive n-out-of-n DKG
-In this protocol, a group of users collaboratively generate a random scalar `s` such that:
+In this protocol, a group of users joinly generates a random scalar `s` such that:
-- no individual knows `s`;
+- no individual learns the value of `s`;
-- Group element `s*G` where group element `G` is a public parameter;
+- The group element `s*G` is publicly known, where group element `G` is a public parameter;
-- `s` is shared:
+- `s` is secret-shared among the participants:
-  - user `i` privately owns the `i`-th share (denoted by `s(i)` and is also a scalar);
+  - user `i` privately holds the `i`-th share, denoted by `s(i)`, which itself is a scalar;
-  - whoever sees all the shares can reconstruct `s`.
+  - anyone with access to all shares can reconstruct `s`.

-The caller initializes a DKG with following as follows.
+The caller initializes a DKG with following on-chain states:
-- On-chain parameter: a list of allowed participants;
+- a list of allowed participants;
-- On-chain parameter: a deadline;
+- a deadline;
-- some other parameters are randomly generated using on-chain randomness.
+- some other parameters that can be randomly generated using on-chain randomness.

-Then concurrently, participants each:
+Then, concurrently, participants each:
-- fetches the parameters,
+- fetches the parameters;
 - locally generates their own DKG contribution;
-- sends a transaction to publish it on chain.
+- sends a transaction to publish the contribution on chain.

-In the end, anyone can send a transaction to:
+At the end, anyone can send a transaction to:
-- mark the DKG succeeded;
+- mark the DKG as succeeded;
 - conclude the generation of `s` and make `s*G` available on chain.

 If one or more users didn't submit a valid contribution before the deadline, anyone can send a transaction to:
-- mark the DKG failed;
+- mark the DKG as failed;
 - report the culprits to the caller.

 Reference implementation: [contract/dkg_v0.move](https://github.com/zjma/poker-dapp/blob/main/contract/sources/dkg_v0.move).

 ### Shuffle
-In this protocol, a group of users collaboratively shuffle a list of ElGamal ciphertexts, which are independently encrypted by the same publicly known encryption key `ek`.
+In this protocol, a group of users joinly shuffles a list of ElGamal ciphertexts, which are independently encrypted by the same publicly known encryption key `ek`.

 The caller initializes a shuffle with the following on-chain parameters.
 - An ordered list of allowed contributors.
 - Deadlines for every contributor.
 - The ElGamal encryption key `ek`.
-- The original ciphertext list.
+- The original ciphertexts.

 Next, the contributors take turns to:
-- fetch the current ciphertext list on chain;
+- fetch the current ciphertexts on chain;
+- sample a random permutation privately;
+- apply the permutation to the ciphertexts, re-randomize each ciphertext independently;
-- generate a BG12 verifiable shuffle of the 52 cards;
+- generate a BG12 verifiable shuffle proof;
-- send a transaction to update the ciphertext list;
+- send a transaction to publish the permuted and re-randomized ciphertexts along with a BG12 proof;

 In the end, anyone can send a transaction to:
-- mark the shuffle succeeded;
+- mark the shuffle as succeeded;
 - report the final ciphertext list back to the caller.

 If it is someone's turn but they didn't submit a valid contribution before their deadline, anyone can send a transaction to:
-- mark the shuffle failed;
+- mark the shuffle as failed;
 - report the culprit to the caller.

 Reference implementation: [contract/shuffle.move](https://github.com/zjma/poker-dapp/blob/main/contract/sources/shuffle.move).